 - PBHG 677 Disclosure, Stigma, Privacy, and Health

 3 Elective Courses

-Students can choose from the list below or any concentration classes that are a) not part of the student’s
+Students can choose from the list below or any track classes that are a) not part of the student’s

-chosen concentration or b) concentration classes above the 5 required.
+chosen track or b) track classes above the 5 required.